cbucket/cbucket.github.io/html/readme.md

 ### onetimepad.html
 Simple html/javascript implementation of a onetimepad encryption.

+### toggle_sql.html
+Simple form to allow conversion of single-line \n delimited SQL to multi-line.

 ### tracelog_trans.html
 This program takes an MCORE tracelog in the keyword substituted format and then adds back the the keywords (based on the list provided by RichardE on 05/07/19)